Back to Top

 Judy Fairburn

-Judy is Co-CEO and Co-founder of The51 - a financial platform and venture fund for investors, entrepreneurs and those who aspire to be, putting female-led capital to work in innovative female-led startups.
-She also co-founded cleantech/digital funds and alliances including Evok Innovations, CRIN and COSIA.
-Judy served on the federal Resources of the Future Economic Strategy Table and was Board Chair of Alberta Innovates - an Alberta government agency that supports and funds innovators across key sectors.
-She was also the first Chief Digital Officer and EVP of Business Innovation at a Canadian oil and natural gas company.
-Judy brings more than 35 years of industry experience, including natural gas operations, government policy and ESG depth to the PETRONAS Canada Board.
-Judy has Master's degrees in both Chemical Engineering and Business Administration; is a Canadian Academy of Engineering Fellow; and was the recipient of the 2020 Calgary Influential Women in Business Lifetime Achievement Award.
-She is also a board member at MEG Energy, Tundra Oil & Gas, VEERUM, Business Council of Alberta, and Calgary Economic Development, and was granted the designation ICD.D from the Institute of Corporate Directors.
+Judy is Co-founder and General Partner of The51 Food and AgTech Fund and a General Partner in The51’s two venture funds investing in innovative women-led startups.
+She also previously co-founded Evok Innovations ($100 million cleantech venture fund) and led the Weyburn CCS business.
+She was also EVP Strategy and Sustainability as well as Chief Digital Officer at a Canadian oil and natural gas company.
+Judy served on the federal Resources of the Future Economic Strategy Table and was Board Chair of Alberta Innovates – an Alberta government agency that supports and funds innovators across key sectors.
+She brings more than 35 years of industry experience, including natural gas operations, safety, government policy, and ESG depth to the PETRONAS Canada Board.
+Judy has Master's degrees in both Chemical Engineering and Business Administration; is a Canadian Academy of Engineering Fellow; and was named as one of Canada’s Top 50 Change-makers in 2023.
+She was also the recipient of the 2021 Schulich School of Engineering Alumni Leadership Excellence Award and 2020 Calgary Influential Women in Business Lifetime Achievement Award.
+She is also a board member at Business Council of Alberta and VEERUM (industrial digital technology), and was granted the designation ICD.D from the Institute of Corporate Directors.

 Mark Fitzgerald

-Mark was appointed Vice President, International Assets for PETRONAS in April 2022.
-Prior to that, he held the position of President and CEO of PETRONAS Canada since November 2016.
-Previously, he held the role of Senior Vice President, Production & Development.
-He has more than 30 years of experience in the oil and gas industry, and has held senior executive roles in production, development, operations, strategy and corporate development.
+Mark was appointed President and CEO of PETRONAS Canada in October 2024.
+Prior to his current role, Mark was Vice President, International Assets for PETRONAS since 2022 and previously held the position of President and CEO of PETRONAS Canada from 2016-2022.
+He has also previously held the role of Senior Vice President, Production & Development.
+Mark has more than 30 years of experience in the oil and gas industry, and has held senior executive roles in production, development, operations, strategy and corporate development.
 His background includes time with large, integrated producers across North America as well as the junior oil and gas sector in western Canada.
-Mark is a previous Chairman of the Board of Governors at the Canadian Association of Petroleum Producers (“CAPP”) and past member of the Board of Directors at the Shock Trauma Air Rescue Service (“STARS”).
+Mark is a previous Chairman of the Board of Governors at the Canadian Association of Petroleum Producers (“CAPP”) and past member of the Board of Directors for the Shock Trauma Air Rescue Service (“STARS”).
 He is also a founding Board member for Classroom Champions, and previously sat on the Board for the Edge School Foundation, a unique learning community where students can pursue academic excellence while striving to reach their full athletic potential.

 Chris Seasons

-Chris is currently a Partner at ARC Financial Corp. where he provides support for the investment team in the areas of strategy and risk management, as well as investment decision-making.
+Chris is currently a Partner at ARC Financial Corporation where he provides support for the investment team in the areas of strategy and risk management, as well as investment decision-making.
 He has more than 30 years of operating experience in the Canadian upstream oil and gas industry.
-Mr. Seasons retired from Devon Canada Corp. in June of 2014 where he served as President for more than ten years.
+Chris retired from Devon Canada Corporation in June 2014, where he served as President for more than ten years.
 Previously, he held a variety of operational and management roles with Shell Canada Ltd. and Stampeder Exploration.
-Mr. Seasons also serves on the Board of Directors of Longshore Resources Ltd., Serafina Energy Ltd., Matrix Solutions Inc., and Suncor Energy Inc., and was previously the Chairman of the Canadian Association of Petroleum Producers, The Alberta Children's Hospital Foundation and director of the United Way of Calgary and Area.
-Mr. Seasons has a Bachelor of Science degree in Chemical Engineering from Queen's University and is a member of the Association of Professional Engineers and Geoscientists of Alberta.
+Chris also serves on the Board of Directors of Longshore Resources Ltd. and Suncor Energy Inc., and was previously the Chairman of the Canadian Association of Petroleum Producers, the Alberta Children's Hospital Foundation and director of the United Way of Calgary and Area.
+Chris has a Bachelor of Science degree in Chemical Engineering from Queen's University and is a member of the Association of Professional Engineers and Geoscientists of Alberta.

 Izwan Ismail

-Izwan was appointed President and CEO in April, 2022.
-Previously, he held the role of CFO where he led the company's financial and strategic planning activities, and was also responsible for the organization's commercial and marketing functions.
+Izwan holds the role of Vice President, Group Technology & Commercialization, Project Delivery & Technology for PETRONAS.
+Previously, Izwan held the role of President and CEO of PETRONAS Canada from April 2022 to September 2024.
+Prior to that, he held the role of CFO with PETRONAS Canada where he led the company's financial and strategic planning activities and was also responsible for the organization's commercial and marketing functions.
 Izwan brings to his role more than 25 years of international experience, including financial and management reporting, corporate finance, strategic planning, business development, treasury and auditing, and has worked in Kuala Lumpur, Sydney, Singapore and London.
-Izwan began his career with Arthur Andersen and has held successive senior roles within the PETRONAS group of companies, and was the Senior General Manager and Executive Assistant to the President & Group CEO of PETRONAS in Malaysia before moving to Canada.
+Izwan began his career with Arthur Andersen and has held successive senior roles within the PETRONAS group of companies, including Senior General Manager and Executive Assistant to the President & Group CEO of PETRONAS in Malaysia before moving to Canada.
+Izwan has a Bachelor of Commerce degree from the University of New South Wales and an MBA from Harvard Business School.
+He is also a certified accountant.

 Abang Yusuf Bin Abang Puteh